 • Finally removing the breast from the skeleton

-You remove these pieces by cutting in the joints with a sharp knife.
+You remove these pieces by cutting in the joints with a sharp knife or kitchen shears.
 Everything comes apart, and it really is amazing to see how the bottom of the bird separates from the breast.
 It seems a little intimidating at first, but I have some great videos linked to the post and discussed in the podcast titled “Cooking Turkey and Making Soup.”

 Once you figure out the basics and start working with a chicken or turkey, it all starts to make sense.
 I didn’t care for biology much, but it is really interesting to learn this skill.
 You get a real appreciation for how the skeleton and bird is put together, and pretty soon this will be really easy to do!